hiiamboris/red-wiki/Unicode-Issues-with-Proposed-Resolutions.md

 It is easy to fall into the trap that a Unicode Code Point is the equivalent of a printable character.
 It is clearly not as demonstrated by the example in the Normalisation section.
 For example, the length? function returns the number of code points in a string not the number of characters.
 Reversing strings containing decomposed characters will produce incorrect results.
 The string "ç", if encoded by the sequence U+0063 U+0327 when reversed would become "¸c".

 ###One Character, Multiple Code Points Proposal.
 It is not felt worth the extra processing to change the default behaviour from treating code points individually.
-However, refinements will be provided that will take account of multi-code point characters.
+However, a mechanism that will take account of multi-code point characters will be provided.

-For example:
+One approach could be to provide refinements to relevant actions. e.g.

 ```
 >>reverse "abçde"